 Overhead squatting is probably one of the most challenging position for most homo-sapiens.
 For most of us, it’s either because of limited mobility or limited motor control.
+But how about ankle mobility for overhead squat?

 According to Gray Cook, a founder of Functional Movement Systems, poor motor control causes mobility problems over time.
 This means that the poor ankle mobility and hip mobility you or your athletes have developed most likely came from the poor positions and adaptive postures you have held for the past 20+ plus years of your life.